A class Melbourne tram: History

-This order was extended in 1985 by 42, these were designated A2 due to a number of design changes, including a different door-operating mechanism.
-All 70 A1 and A2-class trams were built by Comeng's Dandenong factory, with 69 remaining in service.
+The A1 class order was extended in 1985 by 42, but these were designated A2 due to a number of design changes, including a different door-operating mechanism.
+All 70 A1 and A2 class trams were built by Comeng's Dandenong factory, with 69 remaining in service.
 When the Melbourne tram network was privatised in August 1999, all passed to Yarra Trams.

 Some trams had their rollsigns replaced with dot matrix equipment in 2005/06, before all were fitted with LED equipment in 2007.
 All were fitted with air-conditioning in the driver's cab in 2007.

 In 2017, an automated on-board passenger information system was installed.

 Subclasses

-A1-class
+A1 class

-In late 1982, the state government approved an extension to the Z class order, the result being 28 A1-class which were built between 1983 and 1985.
-They were substantially based upon the Z-class design, with improved ventilation, and differing door positions.
-They had the same equipment as the Z3-class trams, AEG controls and Duewag bogies.
-However, placing all the Z3-class equipment under the frame posed a problem due to the differing door arrangement, as there were two step-wells where previously there was one, reducing the available space.
-Due to a desire to be less pointy and possess a flatter front, they were made shorter with less overhang, giving them a different appearance to the Z-class trams.
-The first A1-class was delivered on 12 December 1983 and entered service on 13 June 1984.
+In late 1982, the state government approved an extension to the Z class order, the result being 28 A1 class which were built between 1983 and 1985.
+They were substantially based upon the Z class design, with improved ventilation, and differing door positions.
+They had the same equipment as the Z3 class trams, AEG controls and Duewag bogies.
+However, placing all the Z3 class equipment under the frame posed a problem due to the differing door arrangement, as there were two step-wells where previously there was one, reducing the available space.
+Due to a desire to be less pointy and possess a flatter front, they were made shorter with less overhang, giving them a different appearance to the Z class trams.
+The first A1 class was delivered on 12 December 1983 and entered service on 13 June 1984.

 All were built with trolley poles, most being replaced with pantographs in 1987/88; six pole-equipped cars (231 to 236) were retaining for Chapel Street services, not being fitted with pantographs until the late-1990s.

-In conjunction with celebrations for the 75th Anniversary of Kew Depot (which at the time was allocated all 70 of the A1 and A2-class trams) number 231 was painted in a 'chocolate-and-cream' livery in 1995, and displayed the monograms of some former Melbourne tram operators.
+In conjunction with celebrations for the 75th Anniversary of Kew Depot (which at the time was allocated all 70 of the A1 and A2 class trams) number 231 was painted in a 'chocolate-and-cream' livery in 1995, and displayed the monograms of some former Melbourne tram operators.
 It remained in this livery for a number of years afterwards.

 As of August 2020, 27 remain in service, one (A1 231) having been withdrawn after being damaged by fire in June 2013.